vicharanashala/annam-vision-model/Vishnukant_Awasthi/daily_updates.md

 ## 07/03/2026
 Trained the DINOv2 base model with merged dataset of Normal plantvillage + Segmented plantdoc.
 Got the validation accuracy of 86%.
 Completed testing and got the testing accuracy of 90%.
 Set up the code for normal plantvillage + normal plantdoc for training on this merged dataset without segmentation.
 Completed the training and got the validation accuracy of 91.44%.
 Then did the testing and got the testing accuracy of 92.09%.
 Hence, base model performs better on normal without segmented dataset while small version performed better on the segmented dataset.

+## 09/03/2026
+Changed the DINOv2 version from base to large.
+Set up the code for DINOv2 large model.
+Started training the model on merged dataset of normal plantvillage + normal plantdoc both were without segmentation.
+Completed training using DINOv2 large with 3 blocks unfreeze.
+Got the validation accuracy of 90.9% and testing accuracy of 84.21%.
+As the model was overfitting added the dropout of 0.5, weighted random sampler and better augmentation and started training the DINOv2 large model.
+Completed training got the validation accuracy of 90.37% and testing accuracy of 89.24%.
+Started training the model with more parameters changes unfreezed 4 blocks and training for 30 epochs.